pyroscope/pimp-my-box/README.md

 ```

 To detach from this session (meaning rTorrent continues to run), press `Ctrl-a` followed by `d`.

+If you get ``rtorrent: command not found`` when calling above ``tmux`` command,
+then a pre-built Debian package is not available for your OS distribution
+and you need to build from source (see previous section).

 ### Activating Firewall Rules